-Service life of additivated grease base oils under electro-mechanical load in rolling bearings
+Service life of additivated base oils under electro-mechanical stress

 As the most populous and economically strongest member state of the EU, the Federal Republic of Germany plays an important role in EU climate policy.
 In view of the increasing climate change, it has set itself the ambitious target of reducing its CO2 emissions by at least 55 % by 2030 compared to 1990.
 The transport sector is also expected to make a major contribution to achieving the climate targets by reducing CO2 emissions, among other things.
 Against this background, e-mobility is increasingly becoming the focus of politicians and car manufacturers.
 The operation of electric vehicles powered by electricity from renewable sources causes significantly lower CO2 emissions compared to vehicles with combustion engines.